transcend-io/helm-charts/README.md

 ### Deploying the LLM Classifier with TLS enabled

 This example deploys LLM Classifier with TLS enabled to keep internal communication with sombra encrypted.
-The LLM Classifer requires an Nvidia GPU to run, so please make sure your cluster supports `nvidia.com/gpu` as a resource.
+The LLM Classifer requires an NVIDIA GPU to run, so please make sure your cluster supports `nvidia.com/gpu` as a resource.

 ```yaml
 imageCredentials: